kallaballa/Raspberry-GCC-4.7.3/README.md

 Prebuilt gcc 4.7.3 for the raspberry pi (gnueabi hardfp)

-You would like to write C/C++ code for the raspberry pi but compinling natively takes too long?
+You would like to write C/C++ code for the raspberry pi but compiling natively takes too long?
 You could build a cross compiler toolchain!
 ... or simply use the one i built.